English

 There are different osteotomy techniques depending on the bone and the desired outcome.
 Some common osteotomy types include:

-• Wedge Osteotomy: A wedge-shaped piece of bone is removed and the remaining bone segments are realigned and fixed with surgical plates and screws to help support the bone in healing properly in the desired place.
+1. Wedge Osteotomy: A wedge-shaped piece of bone is removed, and the remaining bone segments are realigned and fixed with surgical plates and screws to help support the bone in healing properly in the desired place.

-• Dome osteotomy: A circular cut is made in the bone, allowing for rotation and fixation of joints or limbs.
-A doctor may use this technique to perform knee operations, operations of the elbow joints, etc.
+3. Dome osteotomy: A circular cut is made in the bone, allowing for the rotation and fixation of joints or limbs.
+An orthopaedic surgeon may use this technique to perform knee operations, operations on the elbow joints, etc.

 Osteotomy Procedure

-• The bone fragments are repositioned and fixed with plates, screws, or other implants.
+3. The bone is then repositioned to correct alignment and stabilised internally with plates, screws, or wires.

 Recovery after Osteotomy